sonatype-nexus-community/struts2-rce/README.md

 Notice: if you don't have Docker installed, you can run `./mvnw jetty:run`

-To begin testing RCE - run the `exploit.py` file:
+To begin testing Struts2 RCE - run the `exploit.py` file:
 * run `python exploit.py http://localhost:9080/orders/3 "CMD"`
 * If you don't have Python, use the [Jython Standalone](https://www.jython.org/downloads.html) and\
   run `java -jar jython*.jar exploit.py http://localhost:9080/orders/3 "CMD"`

+To begin testing Log4Shell Live - open the web applicaiton Insert known Log4shell strings into text fields and observe the logs in the container.
+You'll see interesting deets :-)

 Try with different CMDs like
 * `pwd` - where are we?